AndyLi23/Clock-App/README.md

-Clock <br>
+<strong>PyClock</strong> <br>
-A clock/stopwatch/timer/alarm clock written in Python, GUI is PyQt5
+A clock/stopwatch/timer/alarm and a pure alarm written in Python, GUI is PyQt5